Better your Technique

 - Practice good posture (especially if your job keeps you seated for long periods);

 - Always use proper technique and bracing patterns when lifting and carrying heavy loads;

 - Take regular breaks, especially if you notice that fatigue is causing you to break down your technique;

 - Strengthen your body with weights and follow a stretching routine to improve your flexibility.

-Fatigue can result from many different things such as working too hard without a break, not sleeping enough, not eating enough food, not drinking enough water, and not finding any time to relax.
+Fatigue can result from many different things such as working too hard, working without a break, not sleeping enough, not eating enough food, not drinking enough water, and not finding any time to relax.
 But, fatigue can directly lead deterioration in productivity as well as technique breakdown.